| DISCLAIMER: This document is meant for guidance

 from all over Maharashtra are referred to CRD Pune and

-(minimum 60 to maximum of 110).
+daily, Monday to Friday)).
 A free of cost rheumatology

 outpatient is also conducted in village Bhigwan (100